AIT (auditory integration therapy) can rewire the brain the wrong way and i think is damaging !

 however neck stretches are known to reduce stroke risk, but extreme forceful movements as in chiropractic manipulation may be problematic !

-you have to be careful to avoid joint damage with exercises !
+you have to be careful to avoid joint damage with exercises, what in fact i do is guided by what i think will move the lymph best

-exercises and stretches are much more about the brain, nerves, spine, joints, arteries and veins than the muscles
+exercises and stretches are much more about the brain, nerves, spine, joints, arteries, veins and lymph than the muscles

 stretches may promote the expelling of debris, such as blood clots, cholesterol or calcium plaque from the capillaries study